About me

 Ongoing Projects

-• Patient Copilot for educating patient and help in decision making processes
+• Patient Copilot for educating patients and supporting decision-making

 Contact